Localization

 preview_guide_localization.png

-If any guide name is missing from the translation file, the Missing Translation Language Behavior setting (see above) takes effect.
+If a guide name is missing from the translation file, the Missing Translation Language Behavior setting applies.

 RClocalization.png